jjemison/fakebank/README.md

 Solution: Added a stronger testimonial, added why he is thanking FakeBank.
 Additionally, gave testimonials their own section to make it appear there is more info on the page

 Problem: Submit button under Pre-Approved form same color as background
-Solution: Have a clear submit button that is a different color that the background
+Solution: Have a clear submit button that is a different color than the background

 Step 3

 Wireframe: https://gomockingbird.com/projects/99vzcwt/yyvwrb